-It is in everyone's interests to get data protection right and to think carefully about data protection issues: this means handling all personal information with which you come into contact fairly, lawfully, securely and responsibly.
+Data protection is the responsibility of all stakeholders.
+It is in everyone's interest to get data protection right and to think carefully about data protection issues.
+This means that every piece of personal data that you come into contact with or create needs to be treated fairly, lawfully, securely and responsibly.